apache/druid/docs/content/configuration/auth.md

 ### Anonymous Authenticator

 This built-in Authenticator authenticates all requests, and directs them to an Authorizer specified in the configuration by the user.
-It is intended to be used for adding a default level of access.
-The Anonymous Authenticator would be added to the end of the authentication chain so if a user sends a request which fails the first part of the chain, the request will succeed or fail depending on how the Authorizer linked to the Anonymous Authenticator is configured.
+It is intended to be used for adding a default level of access so the Anonymous Authenticator should be added to the end of the authentication chain.
+A request that reaches the Anonymous Authenticator at the end of the chain will succeed or fail depending on how the Authorizer linked to the Anonymous Authenticator is configured.

 |Property|Description|Default|Required|
 |--------|-----------|-------|--------|